 While the Cape Recife lighthouse was being planned in the late 1840s, the harbour board also tried to entice the government into building a lighthouse on the hill at Port Elizabeth itself.
 The project was actively supported by the secretary to government, John Montagu (1843-52).
 However, the governor was “unable at the present moment to estimate for this work, but I hope to do so shortly“.

-Subsequently the Port Elizabeth municipal commissioners delayed matters by raising the question of the right to build on the Donkin reserve which had been declared a public place in 1821.
-They eventually gave approval in November and the harbour board undertook to build the lighthouse on behalf of the government for £350.
+Subsequently the Port Elizabeth municipal commissioners delayed matters by raising the question of the right to build on the Donkin reserve, which had been declared a public place in 1821, but the Harbour Master favoured location was the Post Office.
+Eventually they gave approval in November and the Harbour Board undertook to build the lighthouse on behalf of the government for £350.
 The lantern had cost £217 13s 3d in 1858.

 Another nine months were to pass before the approval was given for construction to commence.
 Because the government engineer’s plan included accommodation “not contemplated in the original plan“, and would therefore exceed the original estimate, the lieutenant governor had ordered that the project wait until parliament reconsidered the matter.